Hørbygaard

 Hærbygaard is a manor house and estate located on Tuse Næs, Holbæk Municipality, some 80 kilometres west of Copenhagen, Denmark.
 The current main building was constructed for Melchior Grevenkop-Castenskiold in 1861-62 and later expanded with a new north wing by Gotfred Tvede in 1900-1901.

 History

 Early history

-The first known owner of Hørbygaard is Else Tuesen who ceded it to her son Niels Tuesen 1314.
+Hørbygaard traces its history back to the 14th century.
+The first recorded owner of Hørbygaard is Else Tuesen, who in 1314 passed it to her son Niels Tuesen.
 It was later passed to his sons Peder Nielsen and Karl Nielsen.
+The latter pawned the estate in 1358.

-It was then owned by multiple simultaneous owners as was common at the time until it was acquired by the Diocese of Roskilde in the first half of the 15th century.
-It was then managed as a fief.
+The estate was then owned by multiple simultaneous owners as was common at the time.
+In 1411, Bishop Peder Jensen Lodehat acquired a stake in the estate.
+Not long thereafter, the rest of the estate was also acquired by the Diocese of Roskilde.
+The estate was subsequently known as Moselen.
+It was operated as a fief.
 Mogens Godskesen (Bielke) was one of the Seignories (lensmann).
 Godskesen was in 1526 granted the estate for life.
+He and his wife are buried in the adjacent Hørby Church.

 Crown land

-Mogens Godskesen kept the estate after it was confiscated by the Crown after the Reformation in 1536 and he was also granted Dragsholm.
+Mogens Godskesen kept the estate as a fief after it was confiscated by the Crown after the Reformation in 1536 and he was also granted Dragsholm.